infinite-networks/InfiniteFormBundle/Resources/doc/collection-helper.md

                          buttons.
 - `html`: The raw HTML to be used for generating the prototype.
 It should remain as a string of HTML.
 The helper will process this HTML in a later stage into the DOM.
-- `replacement`: What the prototype name should be replaced with.
+- `replacement`: READ ONLY.
+What the prototype name should be replaced with.
 The helper will generate the next integer based on its internal count of items in the collection.
+If you wish to do a custom replacement it will need to be applied directly to `event.html`.